-- · the grant date fair value of the award; - the current best estimate of the number of awards that will vest, taking into account such factors as the likelihood of employee turnover during the vesting period and the likelihood of non-market performance conditions being met; and - · the expired portion of the vesting period.
+- the grant date fair value of the award;

+- the current best estimate of the number of awards that will vest, considering such factors as the likelihood of employee turnover during the vesting period and the likelihood of non-market performance conditions being met; and

+- the expired portion of the vesting period.

-The charge to profit or loss for the period is the cumulative amount as calculated above less the amounts already charged in previous periods.
-There is a corresponding entry to equity.
+The charge to profit or loss for the period is the cumulative amount as calculated above less the amounts already charged in previous periods, and a corresponding entry to equity.